MuvvalaKaran/symbolic_synthesis/README.md

 * Regret_synthesis_toolbox - Source code for the explicit implementatiob of Min-max reachability algorithm and Regret-minimizing strategy synthesis.
 See this [paper](https://arxiv.org/pdf/2203.06861.pdf) for more information.

+## Benchmarking Dataset

+The PDDL files used for benchmarking the symbolic synthesis code (Fig. 5 from Experiments section) can be found [here](https://github.com/MuvvalaKaran/conference-datasets).

 ## Contributing
 All contributions welcome!
 All content in this repository is licensed under the MIT license.